JackKuo666/jackkuo666.github.io/README.md

 * **Knowledge Graph Construction:** Integrated LLM-Agents with knowledge graphs in the KOSA project to fuse multi-source data into complex relational networks (A scientific paper published).

-* **Enzyme Kinetics Extraction (Enzyme Co-Scientist):** As co-first author, developed an LLM-based framework that extracted over 91,000 enzyme kinetics entries from ~3,500 papers with high accuracy (A manuscript is under review).
+* **Enzyme Kinetics Extraction (Enzyme Co-Scientist):** As co-first author, developed an LLM-based framework that extracted over 91,000 enzyme kinetics entries from ~3,500 papers with high accuracy (A manuscript has been preprinted and is under review).

 * **AMP-SEMiner:** As co-first author, created a framework using Protein Language Models to discover 1.6 million antimicrobial peptide candidates by integrating genomics, molecular dynamics, and LLM technology (A manuscript has been preprinted and is under review).